nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/Home-Page-Configuration/Before 2025.16 or 2023.45/README.md

 Once imported in your Studio project, you can of course (and you likely will) change some of them.
 For example, tune the search for the "Recently Approved", or the search for the "Expired", etc.

 ## How Does it Work?

+> [!IMPORTANT]
+> Since first release of this module, on March 2026, Nuxeo LTS 2025.16 (and soon, backported to LTS 2023) brings a new cool feature.
+A new REST API endpoint to handle user preferences (see [New Nuxeo User Preferences Modules](https://doc.nuxeo.com/nxdoc/nuxeo-server-release-notes/#introduce-new-nuxeo-user-preferences-modules).
+> So, it is very likely that we will rewrite the storage part of the preferences, since it will be way easier: No need for a dedicated document type, no need to fetch or create this document, to handle permissions, etc.

+1. **Saving the Configuration**

+When a user saves a configuration, the `HomePageConfiguration_SaveUserConfig` Automation Script is run, and it saves the user configuration in a `UserHomeConfig` document (see below).
+Such a document is created only if a user explicitly saves a new configuration.
+As long a s user does not save a new configuration, the default configuration applies.
+This is done to avoid creating thousands of documents, one every time a user just logs in and has no (not yet) configuration available.

+You will see in `HomePageConfiguration_SaveUserConfig`, the `UserHomeConfig` are stored at Root level, in a `Folder` named "User Home Configurations".

+> [!TIP]
+> The "User Home Configurations" Folder is created the first time the script is called and there is no existing `UserHomeConfig`.
+>
+> To avoid multi-thread/concurrent users creating the folder at the same time, with the risk of creating duplicates, we strongly recommend to first create the folder, manually, as an administrator, as Root level.
+Once created, just block the permission inheritance, so only administrators can access it.

 1. **Displaying the Widgets**